Kotaro Takamura and the Chieko Poems

 Her death bed scene demonstrates the objectivity that Takamura had now achieved.
-Here again it is Nature, in the acerbic taste of the lemon, that seems to bring Chieko back to who she really is:
+Here again it is nature, in the form of the sharp tasting lemon, that seems to bring Chieko back to who she really is:

 You had been so waiting for a lemon